bbauska/JS-svg/README.md

 }
 </pre>

-Next, let's create the actual text content.
-We want a series of ones and zeros to fill the grid, with a 50% chance of either digit being chosen.
+<p>Next, let's create the actual text content.
+We want a series of ones and
+zeros to fill the grid, with a 50% chance of either digit being chosen.
-As we learned in the last chapter, the Gen.chance() function is the simplest way to do this, combined with a ternary operator.
+As we learned in the last chapter, the Gen.chance() function is the simplest way to do this, combined with a ternary operator.</p>

 <pre>
 // <i>Create text displaying either 0 or 1 (50% chance).</i>